nolandda/TabletopRPGs/200_words_2018/entry.md

 doing to alleviate a difficulty in a previous video in the chain.

 Success and failure:
 When you upload your video you will get a VideoId.
-Look at your link: https://www.youtube.com/watch?v=-NcanVthL8A
+Look at the link: https://www.youtube.com/watch?v=-NcanVthL8A
 That weird string of numbers and letters, -NcanVthL8A, at the end?
 That is your VideoId.

 To see how things worked out check the VideoId.
-Does it contains any
-doubles: identical characters right next to one another like aa or -- but not like aA.
-If you have doubles then somehow whatever you attempted to help was successful.
+Does it contain any doubled letters next to one another: like aa or -- but not like aA.
+If you have doubles then your attempted to help was successful.
 This won't happen often; only about 15% of the time.
 If you get triples or better (0.2% of the time) something truly amazing and miraculous has happened.